microsoft/api-guidelines/graph/Modelling with Facets Pattern.md

 ## Problem
 API designer needs to model a set of heterogeneous resources that have common properties and behaviors, and may express features of multiple variants at a time because variants are not mutually exclusive.
-For example a movie clip stored on OneDrive is a file and have additional properties for the video variant.
+For example a movie clip stored on OneDrive is both a file and a video.
+There are properties associated to each variant.

 ## Solution